Generic name: sildenafil (oral) [sil-DEN-a-fil]

 Other serious side effects, which are explained in more detail in “Side effect details,” include:

-| Allergic reaction As with most drugs, some people can have an allergic reaction after taking Viagra.
+As with most drugs, some people can have an allergic reaction after taking Viagra.
 In clinical studies, less than 2% of people who took Viagra had an allergic reaction.
 It’s not known how often allergic reactions occurred in people who took a placebo (no active drug).
-Symptoms of a mild allergic reaction can include:

 A more severe allergic reaction is rare but possible.
 Symptoms of a severe allergic reaction can include: